garden-io/garden/docs/reference/module-template-config.md

 # Module Template Configuration Reference

-Below is the schema reference for `ModuleTemplate` configuration files.
-To learn more about module templates, see the [Module Templates guide](../using-garden/module-templates.md).
+Below is the schema reference for `ConfigTemplate` configuration files.
+To learn more about config templates, see the [Config Templates guide](../using-garden/config-templates.md).

 The reference is divided into two sections:
 * [YAML Schema](#yaml-schema) contains the config YAML schema